-In the same row, the letters written above indicate statistically significant differences (p < 0.05).
+In the same row, the superscript letters indicate statistically significant differences (p < 0.05).

 Changes in salinity of the media during the algal cultivation process

 The change in salinity of four types of media during the algal cultivation process is illustrated in Figure 4.